 - Peer Leaders – This group of 7–12th-grade students promotes our Montessori values of Learning, Commmunity, Peace, Respect, and Hard Work.
 They spearhead the development of peer mentoring and tutoring between grade levels, trusting relationships between students and staff (especially new staff members), and school-wide community through seminars and advisory partnerships.
 Peer Leaders are also trained in restorative justice practices and conflict management, and they represent the student body during certain staff meetings.
 The group meets Tuesdays 2:45 to 4 pm, Rm.
 2006 – contact Jake Towner

-- Prom Committee – A committed group of 11th and 12th grade students meet once a week during lunch to plan and prepare for Prom.
-This includes making posters to advertise it and choosing the venue, music provider, and decorations; also doing set up/clean up for various events throughout the year that are put on to raise money for Prom – contact Sherry Young
+- Prom Committee – A committed group of 11th and 12th grade students meet most Fridays during lunch to plan parties, homecoming dance, and JH dance/party/movie night as fundraisers for Prom, and to plan Prom, itself.
+Planning for Prom includes making posters to advertise it and choosing the venue, music provider, and decorations.
+Committee also does set up/clean up for Prom fundraisers.
+Female members get free dresses from Kenzie's Closet! – contact Sherry Young

 - SALT (Student-athlete Leadership Team) – Student-athletes in grades 7–12 and from each sport are hand-selected by their coaches to meet and develop into stronger leaders and role models for their peers.
 They discuss influential figures, integrity, servant leadership, sportsmanship, and barriers/stereotypes at school and in athletics.
 They also listen to presentations by guest speakers – contact Brian Meyer